icebreaker/fz2d/README.md

 npm install
 ```

-To create a new `project` based on the provided `Fuzed` template, which you
-can try out online over [here](http://szabster.net/fz2d), all you need to do is following:
+To create a new `project` based on the provided template, all you need to do is following:

 ```
 mkdir ~/fuzed